aquait-co-jp/claude-mirror/README.md

-# Claude Azure 🧙‍♂️🔄
+# Claude Mirror 🪞✨

 **Use Claude Code with OpenAI, Azure, Databricks and More** 🤝

-A proxy server that lets you use Claude Code with OpenAI models like GPT-4o, Azure OpenAI deployments, or Databricks endpoints. 🌉
+A proxy server that mirrors Claude Code's interface to OpenAI models, Azure OpenAI deployments, and other compatible providers. 🌉

 ## Installation